sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 ##### Display the ASIC/SDK health suppress configuration

-Command `show asic-sdk-health-events suppressed-category-list` is introduced to display the suppressed categories of each severity of ASIC/SDK health events.
+Command `show asic-sdk-health-event suppressed-category-list [<--namespace|-n> <namespace>]` is introduced to display the suppressed categories of each severity of ASIC/SDK health events.

 An example of the output is as below:

+The namespace is an option for multi ASIC platforms only.

 ```
-admin@sonic:~$ show asic-sdk-health-events suppressed-category-list
+admin@sonic:~$ show asic-sdk-health-event suppressed-category-list
 Severity    Suppressed category-list
 ----------  --------------------------
 notice      asic_hw,cpu_hw